pepijndevos/couch-atom/README.md

 ## Known Issues ##

  * Watchers and validators are not yet implemented.
- * Regular atoms might suffer a bit performance wise.
+ * Regular atoms might suffer a bit performance wise when using my versions of swap!, reset! and compare-and-set!